guguji3/cse15l-lab-reports/lab5.md

 ./written_2/travel_guides/berlitz2/Amsterdam-Intro.txt
 ./written_2/travel_guides/berlitz2/Athens-Intro.txt
 ```
-I use the `find -size` to find the lines that match the word "Lucayans" under `skill-demo-data/written_2/*.txt`, it shows the word is in the line 6 and 7 in Bahamas-history.
+I use the `find . -size -10k` to search for all files in the skill-demo-data and its subdirectories that are smaller than 10 kilobytes

 - Base on examples, `find -size` can be useful when you want to search for files based on their size.
 The size can be specified in bytes, kilobytes (with the suffix k or K), megabytes (with the suffix m or M), or gigabytes (with the suffix g or G).